 By creating an environment that is educative, vigorous and nurturing, HARDCOPY:

-In 2017 the program will focus on nonfiction projects.
+In 2018 the program will focus on fiction manuscripts.

 HARDCOPY aims to develop writers who will have longevity as Australian writers.